Baghdad government says PKK not welcome in Iraq

 Relations between largely Sunni Muslim Turkey and Iraq's Shi'ite-led government have been strained by Ankara's burgeoning ties with Kurdistan, which is rich in oil and gas.

-In recent years, Iraqi Kurds have antagonized Baghdad by signing contracts on their own terms with international oil companies, and are also pursuing an increasingly independent foreign policy.
+In recent years, Iraqi Kurds have antagonised Baghdad by signing contracts on their own terms with international oil companies, and are also pursuing an increasingly independent foreign policy.

 Ankara and Baghdad have exchanged accusations of sectarianism after Turkey gave refuge to Iraq's fugitive Sunni vice president, Tareq al-Hashemi.
 He was sentenced to death in Baghdad in his absence on charges of running death squads, accusations he denied.